 Grandpa had more careers and life experience than most.
 He was a welder and a photographer.
-A mechanical engineer, he worked a Ford Motor Company and IBM.
+A mechanical engineer, he worked at Ford Motor Company and IBM.
 He was also a custom home builder for several years.

 He was even an inventor.

 He often told a story about leaving IBM to be part of a team that invented an optical scanning machine.
 Most adults will remember the Scantron tests from school requiring a #2 pencil.
 Grandpa helped invent the machine that graded those tests.
+The small startup was eventually bought by 3M.
 He also told a story about helping build some prototype fitness machines for some local body builders.
 They went on to form a successful business.
 From the way he described them, they were just like the Cybex machines you’ll see in many gyms.
 Both of those companies are based in or near where he lived in Rochester, MN at the time.
 Unfortunately, he was an engineer and not a savvy businessman.
 He also wasn’t as lucky as Forest Gump, so huge monetary success wasn’t in the cards from these efforts.

 However, the most Interesting story he ever told was from his time in the Navy.